Opentrons/opentrons/app/README.md

 `DEBUG`    | unset        | Runs the app in debug mode `PORT`     | `8090`       | Development server port

-**Note:** you may want to be running the Opentrons API while developing the app.
-Please see [the api directory](../api) for API specific development instructions.
+**Note:** you may want to be running the Opentrons API in a different shell while developing the app.
+Please see [project readme][project-readme-server] for API specific instructions.

 ## stack and structure